openhab/org.openhab.binding.zwave/doc/qubino/zmnhod_0_0.md

 ### Parameter 42: Power report (Watts) by time interval for Q1 or Q2

 Power report (Watts) by time interval for Q1 or Q2
-Set value means time interval (0 – 32767) in seconds, when power report is send.

-Available configuration parameters

-  * default value 300 = 300s
-  * 0 - Reporting Disabled
-  * 1 - 32767 = 1 second - 32767 seconds.
-Reporting enabled, power report is send with time interval set by entered value.
+<p&gtSet value means time interval (0 – 32767) in seconds, when power report is send.</p&gt <p&gtAvailable configuration parameters</p&gt <ul&gt<li&gtdefault value 300 = 300s</li&gt <li&gt0 - Reporting Disabled</li&gt <li&gt1 - 32767 = 1 second - 32767 seconds.
+Reporting enabled, power report is send with time interval set by entered value. </li&gt </ul&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```300```.